cursorweb/leescribe/README.md

 Languages are stored in `C:\users\user\.local\share\argos-translate\packages`

 ## Todo
+**API**
+Self host api using argostranslate instead of libretranslate wrapper

 **Major**
 * Back and forth translate to language and from language
 * Save sentence flashcards